aldifahriza/Staff_analysis/README.md

 # Staff_analysis
-Excel-based analysis of staff data from India and New Zealand, exploring salary differences between genders, performance ratings, and overall workforce distribution and information finder.
+Excel-based analysis of staff data from India and New Zealand, exploring salary differences between genders, performance ratings, and overall workforce distribution and It also includes an interactive information finder, allowing users to search for staff by name or department and view key information instantly.

 # Staff Analysis: India 🇮🇳 vs New Zealand 🇳🇿
 This project explores staff data from India and New Zealand using Microsoft Excel to uncover insights about salary, gender, performance ratings, and headcount distribution.